mindspore-ai/docs/tutorials/training/source_en/advanced_use/dump_in_graph_mode.md

 - `shape`: Tensor dimension information.
 - `data_type`: the type of the data.
 - `format`: the format of the data.

+When data dump is performed on the CPU, there is no directory level of `device_id`, because there is no concept of device on the CPU, and there is no `graphs` and `execution_order` directories.

 ### Introduction to Synchronous Dump Data File